Domestic USA Free Shipping on Retail Orders over $120

 What Soil Should I Use for Planting Autoflower Seeds?

 More and more cannabis growers at all levels, from hobbyist to larger scale commercial indoor and outdoor farmers are discovering the benefits of running autoflower strains.
 Why?
 For back yard and/or basement warriors, autoflower strains, also known “day-neutral” strains, are not terribly difficult to grow.
+Choosing the best soil for autoflowers is crucial to their success.
 Autoflower strains also feature a relatively compact stature.
 And regardless of the strain, an autoflower will start to flower 30 days after it emerges from seed.
 And best of all, an autoflower will reach maturity in just 6 weeks!

-The decision to run an autoflower in your grow tent or a while field is not one to be taken without proper planning: autoflower strains have the own set of unique cultivation requirements.
-As such, running an autoflower strain is a strategy (what you’re going to do) requiring you execute against well-defined autoflower tactics (how you’re going to achieve your strategy).
+The decision to grow an autoflower in your tent or outdoor field requires proper planning.
+Autoflower strains have their own unique cultivation requirements.
+Running an autoflower strain is a strategy that requires you to execute well-defined tactics to achieve your goals.

 Here’s the thing.
 Until just a few years ago, when commercial cannabis became fully legal, autoflower strains remained largely hidden in the cannabis underground in California, where a select few advanced autoflower geneticists were quietly advancing the autoflower arts.
-Even today, a good deal of mystery exists about growing an autoflower; and very few have adopted an autoflower strategy often for lack of authoritative information.
+Even today, a good deal of mystery exists about growing autoflowers.
+Very few have adopted an autoflower strategy, often due to a lack of authoritative information.
 This includes from where you can get reliable autoflower seeds, to how you germinate autoflower seeds, and to what and how much nutrition autoflower strains require.
 And what kind of deliverable can be expected from an autoflower installation.

 The good news is as more growers plant these new autoflower strains, a knowledge base of information related to successful autoflower cultivation is coming to light.
 And, a select few autoflower cultivators are rising to the challenge of creating reliable feminized autoflower genetics, and are providing some rather kick-ass autoflower strains suitable to both home and commercial autoflower grows.